trailofdad/bouldrNS/README.md

 ## V1 Road Map

-* Flesh out climb post data model for a climb
+* Flesh out climb post data model
-* Define initial endpoints to be available
+* Define initial endpoints
   * Endpoint for all climbs
   * Endpoint for each of the areas/subareas
 * Integrate ACF